• Skip to primary navigation

 1. Turn the oven up to 350° F.

 3. Gently pour the filling mixture into the cooled pretzel crust shell.
 For that optional pretty pink swirl, gently drizzle about tablespoon of Campari over the top of the filling.
-Use a wooden skewer to swirl the Campari into the top layer of the filling, creating vibrant pink swirls on the yellow filling.
+Use a wooden skewer to swirl the Campari into the top layer of the filling, creating vibrant pink swirls on top of the yellow filling.

 4. Bake for 15-ish minutes until the filling is set and doesn't jiggle when you shake it.